danielmkarlsson/sc4reaper/README.md

 This let's us do _anything_ by writing code:
 https://supercollider.github.io

-Running this command Termnial.app let's us install all kinds of cool apps and things from anywhere we prefer:
+Running this command in Terminal.app let's us install all kinds of cool apps and things from anywhere we prefer:
 `sudo spctl --master-disable`

 This let's us route audio between programs: